arbor-sim/arbor/doc/morphology.rst

   :width: 600
   :align: center

-  **Left**: The resulting morphology is an ubranched cable comprised of 4 cable segments.
+  **Left**: The morphology is an ubranched cable comprised of 4 cable segments.
+  The color of the segments is determined by the tags of their distal samples: tag 1 red; tag 2 gree; tag 3 blue.

   **Right**: The four segments form one branch.

 Collocated samples can be used to create a discontinuity in cable radius.